 4. Choose and deploy monitoring software

-To keep an eye on sensitive data and user actions, organizations deploy specialized software for cybersecurity monitoring.
+To track user activity with sensitive data, organizations deploy specialized software for cybersecurity monitoring.
 Such software monitors and records user and entity activity, analyzes the gathered data, and provides detailed cybersecurity reports on the state of monitored systems and endpoints.

 To ensure robust protection, make sure to choose monitoring software that offers the following features: